 This course is a continuation to MP210.
-Topics covered include sampling techniques, simple and multiple linear regression, analysis of variance for completely randomized and randomized block designs, nonparametric tests and introduction to categorical data analysis.
+Topics covered include sampling techniques, simple and multiple linear regression, analysis of variance for completely randomized and randomized

 Winter semester - 3 lecs, 1 tutorial and 1 computer lab per week.

 MP212: Probability and Statistics for Engineering